Norwalk Domestic Violence Arrest Lawyer

 What Is Required of Me with a Temporary Restraining Order?

 Depending on the circumstances, a temporary restraining order may only require refraining from additional violent acts in the future, or it may mandate that a defendant move out of their home and avoid all contact with their alleged victim until their case concludes—at which point, depending on the outcome, the order may be extended.
 If an instance of domestic violence puts children at risk, defendants can also expect to be investigated by the Connecticut Department of Children and Families over a period of 45 to 90 days.
+An experienced Norwalk domestic violence arrest attorney could explain the specifics of a TRO and how it will impact each individual.

 Can Speaking with Law Enforcement Benefit Me?

 Anything said to a DCF investigator, Superior Court judge, or any other law enforcement officer during the period immediately following a domestic violence arrest could be used as evidence to secure a conviction in the ensuing criminal case.
-Therefore, retaining domestic violence arrest lawyer sooner rather than later is usually a good idea for anyone accused of this kind of offense in Norwalk.
+Therefore, retaining a domestic violence arrest lawyer sooner rather than later is usually a good idea for anyone accused of this kind of offense in Norwalk.

 Speak with a Norwalk Domestic Violence Arrest Attorney Today